What Matters to You?

 After a hip fracture, the patient was anxious to complete short-term rehabilitation in enough time to dance at his daughter’s Bat Mitzvah.
 Staff used this goal to motivate him, optimizing his therapy and quality outcomes.
 The patient was discharged in time for his daughter’s Bat Mitzvah, and healthy enough to celebrate with a dance.

 WMTY is for staff as well as for patients.
 When possible, adjusting work schedules allows for work-life balance and well-rested, healthy, and happy employees.
 “That is also part of WMTY,” said Horgan.

 WMTY: “Getting home to pay my bills.”

-Staff was concerned that a short-term rehab patient was too anxious to stay the course of her treatment and wanted to go home.
+Staff was concerned that a short-term rehab patient was too anxious to stop treatment and go home.
 When asked WMTY, she said wanted to get home to pay her bills.
-Once staff learned this, they arranged for a day-pass and transportation to and from home.
-The patient was then calm and willing to participate in her therapy.
-If not for WMTY, she would have left against medical advice and would have resulted in a rehospitalization.
+Staff then arranged for a day-pass and transportation to and from home.
+The patient was calmed and willing to participate in her therapy.
+If not for WMTY, she would have left against medical advice, resulting in a rehospitalization.

 Tweet to #WMTY18 to add to the WMTY conversation around the world!